How To Add Legal Pages To Your WordPress Site

 • Adult Content Publisher

-it’s important to ensure that your website or blog has the right legal pages and information accessible to your site visitors.
+it’s important to make sure that your online business has the right legal pages and clearly accessible to all you site visitors.

-You must let your site visitors know that your website complies with legal requirements and professional guidelines.
-This not only increases trust and confidence in your business, it’s also required in many cases by most companies you will interact with online.
+You are expected to let your site visitors know that your business complies will all laws and professional guidelines.
+This not only increases trust and confidence in your business, it’s also required in most cases by most companies you will interact with.

-Google requires websites to display legal information if using their products.
+Google requires websites to display legal information when using many of their products.
 This includes Google Analytics

 (Policy requirements for using Google Analytics)